-As an Associate Senior Analyst, I run STL Partners' Dealing with Disruption stream, which covers Google, Apple, Amazon, Facebook and Microsoft, as well as the broader digital commerce market.
-Over the past few years, I have authored and edited a series of groundbreaking reports for STL, including recent titles: Consumer communications: Can telcos mount a comeback?, Autonomous cars: Where’s the money for telcos? and AI: How telcos can profit from deep learning.
+As an Associate Senior Analyst, I run STL Partners' Reconnecting with Consumers steam, which covers Google, Apple, Amazon, Facebook and Microsoft, as well as the broader digital commerce market.
+Over the past 10 years, I have authored and edited a series of groundbreaking reports for STL, including recent titles: Cashing in on the end of cash, Cloud gaming: New opportunities for telcos? and How telcos can flex their physical strength.

 My clients to date: A.T.
 Kearney, AVG, Bytemobile, CGAP, Cyber-Duck, Deloitte Consulting, Ericsson, FISITA, European Leaders, The European Commission, the GSMA, Hotwire PR, Huawei, IDG, Juliet Media, Mobile World Live, Motor Codes, Pictet, Policy Impact Partners, PRTM, Pyramid Research, Rakuten, Rutberg, Qualcomm, Science|Business, ST-Ericsson, STL Partners (Telco 2.0), STMicroelectronics, Stratus, Syniverse, Telekom Austria, The World Economic Forum, Toshiba, VimpelCom and Waggener Edstrom.

 August 2005 – January 2009: GSMA, Media Relations

 During three and half years at the GSMA, I provided media relations support to the CEO and Chairman of the GSMA, as well as top executives from many of the world’s leading mobile phone companies.